-	You’re setting the business, product or offering to a standard that is more easily accepted worldwide.
-When it comes to a website, globalization strips code relating to specific languages.
+You’re setting the business, product, or offering to a standard that is more easily accepted worldwide.
+Regarding a website, globalization strips code relating to specific languages.

 This process entails a few things.
 First, globalization processes anything that acts as a barrier to global development.
-Any code, language norms or legacy encoding receive standardization.
+Any code, language norms, or legacy encoding receives standardization.

 Globalization also helps add markups.
 This will allow for more natural translation in the future.

 However, the code should be able to support any future localization efforts as well.
 For example, an international standard website will have certain features.
 These include making date-time formatting easier to change.
-It will support localized calendars, number formats and the like but may not have them immediately enabled.
+It will support localized calendars, number formats, and the like but may not enable them immediately.

 A globalized product or website should support multiple languages.
 Localization elements will be separated from the source code.

-Loading of local content happens upon request of a user.
-A default product will be “generic” and can be used more readily for different cultures although they will not speak to differing cultural norms out of the gate.
+Loading of local content happens upon the request of a user.
+A default product will be “generic” and can be used more readily for different cultures, although they will not speak to differing cultural norms out of the gate.